 How does being more visible by wearing bright colors when you’re riding help here?
 It helps because bright colors are more likely to be caught by the peripheral vision of other drivers.
 They’re more likely to catch a glimpse of something bright orange than they are to catch a glimpse of something darker.

 This is especially true at night.
 The point here is that wearing bright colors can help you to help other drivers notice you when they might otherwise be too distracted to do so.

 You Should Always Ride With Your Lights On At Night Or During Storms

 When thinking about ways to increase your visibility on the road, one way that you should already be employing is turning on your lights in any conditions where there is insufficient light to see things clearly at a distance.

-Early mornings, during sunsets, at night and during storms, all qualify as these types of situations.
+Early mornings, sunsets, at night, and during storms, all qualify as these types of situations.
 The lights on your motorcycle are there to help you see the road and other drivers, but they’re also there to help you to be seen by other drivers.

 Wearing Bright Clothing And Protective Equipment Will Greatly Increase Your Visibility On The Road